xster/flutter-wiki/Tree-hygiene.md

  1. Put the `severe: API break` label on the relevant issue.
 You must have an issue, see the overview section above!

+    - If your change affects an *existing golden file* test, also include the `will affect goldens` label on your change, and check [Writing a golden file test for package flutter](https://github.com/flutter/flutter/wiki/Writing-a-golden-file-test-for-package:flutter) for guidelines to update the golden properly.

  2. Send an e-mail to <mailto:flutter-announce@googlegroups.com> to socialize your proposed change.
 The purpose of this e-mail is to see if you can get consensus around your change. **You are not telling people that